stol/frontal/README.md

 So the logic stays on the server.
 No need to edit any JS file.
 All the templating is done server side.

+## Inspiration

+frontal.js was inspired by facebook "primer", explained in a [frontend talk in 2010](https://www.facebook.com/video/video.php?v=596368660334).

+Recently, 37signals made a blog post of [Server-generated JavaScript Responses](http://37signals.com/svn/posts/3697-server-generated-javascript-responses) similar to frontal.js

+I used frontal.js for several years in various projects.
+It did remove many javascript code, unified templates, and is declarative, as it's commonly approved thoses days.

 ## How it works

 ### Click